Domestic Abuse Charities And Organisations In The UK

 As the largest server of non-molestation domestic abuse court orders in the UK, we see first hand how devastating the effects of domestic abuse can be on individuals and their families.
 Sadly, we also see just how common it is.

 To highlight the quality of help on offer to victims of domestic abuse, here is a list of six amazing domestic abuse charities and organisations doing a great job.
 Providing support, protecting and educating those that are experiencing domestic abuse in the UK.
-We have included the information that we feel is relevant on their services, but please comment with further information that may be of benefit to others.

 National Centre for Domestic Violence (NCDV)

 The National Centre for Domestic Violence provides free legal support to the survivors of domestic violence and are able to help individuals successfully obtain and serve emergency injunctions from their local court.
 The service is available for all victims of domestic abuse regardless of age, gender, sexual orientation or financial circumstances.

 The National Centre For Domestic Violence (NCDV) work in close partnership with the police, other support agencies, solicitors and process servers to help survivors obtain speedy protection via the courts – usually within 24hours.